New or Returning Students Admissions

 Submit official transcripts from all colleges attended.
 Falsification or failure to supply the correct information may be considered grounds for rejection or dismissal.
 If it is determined that you have attended a college that was not listed on your application, the transcript will be required.
 If you are unable to submit an official transcript due to a hold on your account at the college, you will be ineligible to apply at this time.

-If you do not have a GPA, you will be required to take the RISE test or qualify for a waiver.
+- If an applicant does not have a GPA, the RISE Placement test will be required or the applicant must qualify for a waiver.

-If you graduated from high school more than ten years ago:
+If the applicant graduated from high school more than ten years ago:

-You will be required to take the RISE test or qualify for a waiver.
+- The applicant will be required to take the RISE Placement test or the applicant must qualify for a waiver.